thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

 You may like it for these features:

-* international support (Canada, France, United Kingdrom, USA)
+* international support (Canada, France, United Kingdom, USA)
 * valid XHTML code
 * deals nice with both HTML and Rich editors (no more glitches)
 * RSS feed filtering (don't spam your feeds)